 In this planning effort, we emphasize alumni engagement.
 We look to our alumni to stay connected and involved with our community both on campus and with one another across the country and around the world.
 Alumni have a special affinity for the institution that is grounded in their experiences on campus.
-We desire to foster that good will to advance the College in myriad ways.
+We desire to foster that good will to advance the University in myriad ways.

 As economic pressures continue to mount, we must look at diverse sources of funding, such as philanthropy, as a supplement to tuition revenue.
-An advancement organization that builds lifelong relationships with alumni and friends of the College will sustain us in good times and bad.
+An advancement organization that builds lifelong relationships with alumni and friends of the University will sustain us in good times and bad.

 The Advancement team continues to evolve into its support role for Vision 2020.
 When current open positions are filled in the next three months, we will be fully and effectively staffed to take on the challenges of increased fundraising for the years to come.
 Our data functions are improving thanks to good work and a new Director of Advancement Services.
 As the pipeline of donors grows through quality data, identification, relationship building, and cultivation, so will our opportunity for increased funding.